TrellixVulnTeam/swahilipython_SCMU/Doc/library/zipapp.rst

 Command-Line Interface
 ----------------------

-When called as a program from the command line, the following form is used:
+When called as a program kutoka the command line, the following form is used:

 .. code-block:: shell-session

    $ python -m zipapp source [options]

-If *source* is a directory, this will create an archive from the contents of *source*.
+If *source* is a directory, this will create an archive kutoka the contents of *source*.
 If *source* is a file, it should be an archive, and it will be copied to the target archive (or the contents of its shebang line will be displayed if the --info option is specified).